OpenChargingCloud/WWCP_OICP/README.md

 of this protocol are the communication aspects between a central clearing house, charge point operators (CPOs) and e-mobility providers (EMPs) in electric mobility.

 ### Scope

 This implementation aims to become one of the OICP reference implementations.
 Therefore you will find a lot of inline documentation, many test cases and mockups.
 Beside the obvious implementation of the [Charge Point Operator (CPO)](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3/CPO) and [E-Mobility Provider (EMP)](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3/EMP) functionalities this software also provides basic functionality of the [Central Service](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3/CentralService) e.g. for your automated continous integration tests.

+### Versions

+- [OICP v2.2](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.2) is deprecated and only left for reference
+- [OICP v2.3](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.3) is deprecated and only left for reference
+- [OICP v2.3 NET6](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3) is fully maintained and should be used for new deployments

 ### Requirements & Configuration